-The CRUK CoL Centre training programme is a cross-disciplinary and collaborative initiative for basic and clinical researchers who are interested in carrying out PhD projects based in cancer biotherapeutics.
+The CRUK CoL Centre training programme is a cross-disciplinary and collaborative initiative for basic and clinical researchers who are interested in carrying out PhD projects focusing on cancer biotherapeutics.

-In September 2019 our first cohort of clinical fellows and PhD students commenced their PhDs.
-To find out more about them and their projects, please visit the current students page.
+To find out more about our current students and their projects, please visit the current students page.

 CRUK City of London Centre PhD student Alessandra Ferrelli discusses their PhD based at the Francis Crick Institute and their experience as part of the CRUK City of London Centre.

 Meet CRUK City of London Centre Clinical Research Training Fellow Michael Austin: Michael talks about their move from a clinical to research environment to take on a PhD within the City of London Centre.

 Find out more about life as a CRUK City of London Centre student: Eva Bugallo Blanco talks about their experience as a CRUK City of London Centre PhD student based at Guy´s Hospital (King´s College London, KCL) and Barts Cancer Institute (BCI).